 We understand that volunteering for the first time might be a daunting prospect, and that you may have a lot of questions that you’d like answered before you get stuck in.
 We’ve put together this list of things that you might find useful to know, so have a read through.
 Can't find your answer?
 Click the box below

 What does volunteering mean?

-We define volunteering as activity which: We define volunteering as an unpaid activity that involves spending time doing something that aims to benefit the environment, the local community or someone (individuals or groups) through a charity or third sector organisation
+We define volunteering as an unpaid activity that involves doing something that aims to benefit the environment, the local community or someone (individuals or groups) through a charity or third sector organisation

 Who can volunteer?